Jain (Deemed-to-be University)

-Jain University’s Chandni Hemdev says poetry is the smile to her soul
+Jain (Deemed-to-be University) ’s Chandni Hemdev says poetry is the smile to her soul

 Chandni Hemdev reciting her poems during the book launch of Something written, yet unwritten